 Rusal's Q4'17 net profit slides 31.8% YOY to US$440M; Deripaska to step down as President

-* Rio Tinto plans to move some of its London-based support staff as it forms three global hubs, as well as a commercial and marketing hub in Singapore, Reuters reported.
+* Rio Tinto plans to move some of its London-based support staff as it forms three global hubs as well as a commercial and marketing hub in Singapore, Reuters reported.
 The company has started consultations with the workers, as some roles are expected to be moved to one of the three hubs.
-The miner, however, said that it was not changing its operating model.
+The miner, however, said it was not changing its operating model.

 * Kazakh miner Eurasian Resources Group Sàrl is working with VTB Capital and Rothschild on a plan to spin off and list some of its assets to partially repay its debt, Reuters reported, citing sources.
 "The company needs to raise cash and is looking to spin off some of its assets, most likely the ferrochrome and power ones, and list them," one source said.
 The company is also said to be looking to tap Chinese or Japanese shareholders to invest in up to a 20% stake in the assets, another source said.